superscriptjs/superscript/readme.md

   * Report them.
 Provide a failing test please.

  ## Todo's ahead of launch
-  * Continue need to be fixed.
-  * Get Lineage and Includes working and add test.
   * Fix options, make world data smarter
   * Move Reason logic to plugins
   * Create a blessed plugin or internal plug folder